 The Weekly Commitment of Traders Report from the Commodity Futures Trading Commission shows trader positions in futures markets.

 The report provides positions held by commercial traders, or those using futures to hedge their physical assets; noncommercial traders, or money managers (also called large speculators); and nonreportables, or small speculators.

 A net-long position indicates more traders are betting on higher prices, while a net-short position means more are betting futures will decline.

-The warning is also in effect for parts of eastern Colorado and almost all of Missouri and Arkansas, weather maps show.
+Farther south, a freezing fog warning is in effect for parts of eastern Arkansas, northern Mississippi, and almost all of Tennessee.